tl;dr: Disable AHCI in BIOS, install, and get the missing drivers from here.

 Keep in mind that I just pointed Device Manager to the folder and asked it to look for the files for the given device – I advice you to do the same.
 As such, I can’t really tell you if any of the setup programs work properly.

 For your convenience, I repackaged the drivers and put them all in this Google Drive folder.
-I had to remove HXFSetup.exe from the audio driver because Google labeled it as a virus, and VirusTotal confirms that.
+I had to remove HXFSetup.exe from the audio driver because Google labeled it as a virus.
 The file is present in the original Fujitsu package.

 The drivers for the rest (so, Bluetooth, Ethernet, PCMCIA, FireWire, and modem in case you wanted to get some of that 56k glory) of the devices are installed automatically.